ribbons in the rough southern wave water

 Not Threatened

-The elegant one.
+Long, narrow, ribbon-like fronds.
+Flat and flexible.
+Like a wide piece of tape or a leather belt.
+Durvillaea willana is the elegant one.
 A seaweed that moves with the water.
-Ribbon kelp grows long, narrow, ribbon-like fronds – flat and flexible, like a wide piece of tape or a leather belt.
-Golden-brown to olive-green with a smooth, leathery texture, they can reach three metres in length, trailing in the current like streamers or kite tails.
-They bend and twist with every wave, never fighting the flow.
+Golden-brown to olive-green with a smooth, leathery texture.
+They can reach three metres in length.
+Trailing in the current like streamers or kite tails.
+They bend and twist with every wave.
+Never fighting the flow.
 A seaweed that dances.
 What makes it special is the shape.
-A narrow, strap-like frond, not the broad, honeycombed frond of the bull kelp.
+A narrow, strap-like frond.
+Not the broad, honeycombed frond of the bull kelp.
 Built for flow, not flotation.
 Denser, heavier, but more flexible.
-It moves with the water, bending and twisting, absorbing the energy of the wave.
+It moves with the water.
+Bending and twisting.
+Absorbing the energy of the wave.
 A design that raises questions.
 The answers are in the surge.
 A tough, woody holdfast anchors it firmly to the rock.
-Conical and branching like the root of a tree, it grips the stone with a strength that seems impossible for a plant.
+Conical and branching like the root of a tree.
+It grips the stone with a strength that seems impossible for a plant.
 A seaweed that holds on.
-Reproduction happens by releasing spores from specialised structures on the fronds, produced in dark patches on the surface.
+Reproduction happens by releasing spores from specialised structures on the fronds.
+Produced in dark patches on the surface.
 Ribbon kelp provides habitat for a wide range of marine creatures.
 Small fish hide among its fronds.
 Crayfish shelter beneath its canopy.
 Snails graze on its surface.
 Its long, trailing fronds create a moving forest in the surge.
 To find ribbon kelp is to find long, golden streamers trailing in the current.
-They bend and twist with every wave, never fighting, always flowing.
+They bend and twist with every wave.
+Never fighting.
+Always flowing.
 The surge is strong.
-The ribbon kelp bends, golden streamers trailing, moving with the water.
+The ribbon kelp bends.
+Golden streamers trailing.
+Moving with the water.
 It does not fight.
 It never has.
 It just flows.
 That is what it was made to do.
+Not Threatened.
+Common on exposed rocky shores in southern New Zealand.
+Particularly in the South Island and Stewart Island in the lower intertidal and shallow subtidal zones.